nguyenthanhjt/google-data-analytics-professional-certificate-course/8_Google-Data-Analytics-Capstone_Complete-a-Case-Study/module-2_optional_build-portfolio/p2_case-study_track-A_work-with-existing-questions-n-dataset/case-study-1/Case-Study-Documentation.md

 At the time I perform this analysis June 2024, I use Cyclistic’s historical trip data in 2023 to analyze.

+#### Data Organization

+There are 12 files with naming convention of `YYYYMM-divvy-tripdata.csv` and each file includes information for one month:

+- Ride id: ride_id
+- Bike type: rideable_type
+- Start time: started_at
+- End time: ended_at
+- Start station: start_station_id, start_station_name, start_lat, start_lng
+- End station: end_station_id, end_station_name, end_lat, end_lng
+- Start location:
+- End location:
+- Whether the rider is a member or not: member_casual

 Guiding questions:

 - Are there issues with bias or credibility in this data?
 Does your data ROCCC?